Topics Map > Employee Handbook

 How are reports used?

-Reports allow Administrative Response Team to address specific concerns of employees and volunteers on a case-by-case basis.
+Reports allow ART to address specific concerns of employees and volunteers on a case-by-case basis.
 Reports also allow Extension leadership to monitor any patterns of concerns that may emerge over time.
 This will allow us to proactively plan for and respond to any additional support needs for resources and training.

 Who is on the Administrative Response Team?

-The Administrative Response Team is comprised of representatives from Extension Human Resources, the Office of Access, Inclusion, and Compliance (OAIC), and Assistant Deans.
+The ART is comprised of representatives from Extension Human Resources, the Office of Access, Inclusion, and Compliance (OAIC), and Assistant Deans.

 What is the process once a report is submitted?